← Back

 What's next

 Harness is open source under MIT.
-I use it every day as my primary interface to Claude Code.
-If you spend a lot of time in Claude Code sessions across multiple projects, it might save you the same friction it saved me.
+I use it every day as my primary interface to Claude Code, Codex, and Cursor, bouncing between them depending on what each one is good at without losing track of any single conversation.
+If you spend a lot of time in agent sessions across multiple projects and providers, it might save you the same friction it saved me.
 The repo is on GitHub.